logo RankiaUnited Kingdom

 • You're comfortable with some market risk for potential reward.

-For many people, the best is actually both.
-You might use Premium Bonds for your “safe stash” and put the rest into an ISA to grow.
-That way, you’re covering your bases: peace of mind and purposeful investing.
+For many people, the best answer is actually both.
+You might use Premium Bonds for your "safe stash" and put the rest into an ISA to grow.
+That way, you're covering your bases: peace of mind and purposeful investing.

 Pros and Cons